 Local PKD Support Group continues to meet monthly in Manchester, NH.
 This is an excellent opportunity to meet other individuals whose lives have been affected by PKD in an informal setting.
-If you have questions or concerns, please join us at these meetings.
 Friends and family are also encouraged to attend.

-Support in Rhode Island - If you are looking to connect with others, have questions or concerns, and live in Rhode Island, please contact John Barattini at (401) 231-1337 or firstname.lastname@example.org.
+Support in Rhode Island - If you are looking to connect with others and live in Rhode Island, please contact John Barattini at (401) 231-1337 or firstname.lastname@example.org.

 Boston and Rhode Island Walks for PKD

 Bradley Yoder, Ph.D., discusses the results of his recently completed PKD Foundation-funded project "In vivo analysis of cilia mechanosensation in the kidney."